Predicting Dynamic Map States from Limited Field-of-View Sensor Data: Related Work

 \subsection{Occupancy Map Prediction}

 Map prediction methods have also been widely explored, with methods ranging from statistical inference to deep learning prediction.
 Doherty et. al. \cite{doherty2017} explored using Bayesian generalized kernel inference for predicting occupancy maps with effective results.
-In \cite{katyal2019uncertainty}, Katyal et. al. explore the use of Generative Adversarial Networks (GANs) for predicting occupancy map states based on limited range data.
-By inputting occupancy map images of already explored areas and using a GAN architecture to predict expanded maps, they were able to create theoretical maps to help aid an information-theoretic exploration strategy based on the variances in generated results.
-In a follow on paper \cite{katyal2021navigation}, they also explore the potential uses of map prediction methods for enabling high-speed navigation and collision-free planning.
-In another approach to map prediction, Xie et. al \cite{xie2023sogmp} utilize variational auto-encoders to generate ranges of possible future environment states based on existing knowledge of robot motion, dynamic obstacle states, and static object geometry.
-Shrestha et. al. \cite{shrestha2019} also use variational auto-encoders for map prediction, however they focus on map in-painting for prediction, and apply their results to improving exploration strategies through region exploration cost prediction.
+In \cite{katyal2019uncertainty}, Katyal et. al. explored the use of Generative Adversarial Networks (GANs) for predicting occupancy map states based on limited range data.
+By using GAN-generated expanded map predictions, they were able to apply an information-theoretic exploration strategy based on the variances in generated results.
+In a follow on paper \cite{katyal2021navigation}, they also explored the potential uses of map prediction methods for enabling high-speed navigation and collision-free planning.
+In another approach to map prediction, Xie et. al \cite{xie2023sogmp} utilized variational auto-encoders to generate ranges of possible future environment states based on existing knowledge of robot motion, dynamic obstacle states, and static object geometry.
+Shrestha et. al. \cite{shrestha2019} also used variational auto-encoders for map prediction, however they focus on map in-painting for prediction, and apply their results to improving exploration strategies through region exploration cost prediction.
 Other deep learning approaches include Hoermann et. al. \cite{hoermann2018dynamic} who created a CNN based model for autonomous driving occupancy grid prediction, Xia et. al. \cite{xia2024} who explored using U-Nets for predicting occupancy maps for dynamic motion planning, and Sharma et. al. \cite{sharma2023} who developed Proxmap as an alternative model that outperformed U-Net and GAN baselines.